 – 13 –

-Rather than depend on the myth of acausal free will or ultimate responsibility, genuine morality assumes only a naturally predetermined ability to harmonize naturally predetermined desires and interests, combined with a predetermined capacity for sharing others’ desires and interests (see DV-1 to DV-12).
-This naturalist-determinist framework, far from diminishing morality as some might fear, yields the most humane equitable outlook, illustrated by thinkers like the following:
+Rather than depend on the myth of acausal free will or ultimate responsibility, genuine morality assumes only a naturally predetermined ability to harmonize naturally predetermined desires and interests, plus a predetermined capacity for sharing the desires and interests of others (see DV-1 to DV-12).
+This naturalist-determinist framework, far from diminishing morality as some fear, yields the most humane equitable outlook, illustrated by thinkers like the following:

 Ted Honderich (b.
 1933), How Free Are You?, chapters 9-10: